 Any student who participates as a member of an NCAA program must meet all applicable NCAA and institutional requirements for initial and continuing eligibility.
-For more information about eligibility and NCAA compliance please contact Karin Mann, Senior Associate Director of Athletics (kmann@post.edu) or Taylor Perry, Assistant to Compliance & Contest Management (tdoyle@post.edu).
+For more information about eligibility and NCAA compliance please contact AJ McNamara, Associate Director of Athletics, Compliance (ajmcnamara@post.edu) or Taylor Perry, Assistant Athletic Director, Compliance (tperry@post.edu).
+If Mr. McNamara and Ms. Perry are not available, students may reach out to Ronnie Palmer, Athletic Director (rpalmer@post.edu) or Karin Mann, Senior Associate Athletic Director (kmann@post.edu) with any eligibility and/or compliance questions.

-Link to NCAA Eligibility Center: NCAA Eligibility Center

-Please note: SAT or ACT scores are required for student athletes planning to participate in an NCAA Division II athletic program at
+Students can also contact the NCAA Eligibility Center (NCAA Eligibility Center) for additional information.
+Students are advised that SAT or ACT scores are required for student-athletes planning to participate in an NCAA Division II athletic program.